 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

 THREATS TO SAFETY AND SECURITY: In March 2009, the democratically elected government of Madagascar resigned in actions that the U.S. government has termed a coup d’état.
-Presidential and parliamentary elections are scheduled for mid-late 2013, but the political situation is still unstable as the transitional government pursues legitimacy via a political road map established by international mediators.
-In May 2012, clashes between protesters and security forces occurred in Antananarivo.
+Internationally observed presidential and parliamentary elections are currently scheduled for October 25 and December 20, 2013, but spontaneous protests remain possible, particularly in Antananarivo.

-Travelers should maintain security awareness at all times and should avoid political gatherings and street demonstrations.
-Certain large gatherings such as concerts or scenes of accidents also may pose a threat to foreigners.
-A downtown Antananarivo demonstration in November 2011 quickly morphed into a violent crowd of over 6,000 people that security forces were forced to disperse with tear gas.
+Travelers should maintain security awareness at all times and avoid political gatherings and street demonstrations.
+Certain large gatherings, such as concerts or scenes of accidents, also may pose a threat to foreigners.
+In September 2013, the U.S. Embassy prohibited U.S. government personnel from visiting or transiting l’Avenue de l’Independence in downtown Antananarivo, after multiple explosive devices were either found or detonated in central Antananarivo.

 Travel in the provincial areas is generally safe but caution should be exercised at all times.
 At the start of the political crisis in January 2009, a number of provincial capitals experienced political demonstrations that had, on occasion, become violent and resulted in clashes with security forces and looting.
 A number of national highways connecting provincial cities and the capital experienced temporary road blocks by political demonstrators resulting in travel delays.